 Across the highway is the Pennsylvania Railroad Museum.

 Steam engines right across the highway at the museum.
-I drove back over to the Paradise Lane grade crossing to wait for the train to return.
+I drove back to the Paradise Lane grade crossing to wait for the train to return.

-Behind the Museum I found Pennsylvania Railroad GG-1 4935.
+Behind the building I found Pennsylvania Railroad GG-1 4935.
+After that I returned to Paradise Lane grade crossing.

 I returned to the Red Caboose Motel for a rest.
-Later I then drove to the Esbenshade Road grade crossing and waited for the last westbound trip of the day.
+Later I drove to the Esbenshade Road grade crossing and waited for the last westbound trip of the day.